MPIBGC-TEE/persam/air/Incubations/README.md

 - WHCmax template (air/Templates/Incubations_Water_holding_capacity.xlsx)
 - Incubations and measure of soil respiration (air/Protocols/Incubations_and_measuring_soil_respiration.docx)
 - CO<sub>2</sub> concentration soil respiration (air/Templates/Incubations_CO2_concentration.xlsx)
+- Protocol to extract the gas using the graphitisation line (air/Protocols/Extraction_Flasks_Graph_Line.pdf).
+- Explanation of the protocol to extract the gas (air/Protocols/Extraction_explanation_to_the_instruction.pdf)

 ## General considerations
 - If you plan to do incubations at MPI-BGC, please contact Iris Kuhlmann (kuhlmann@bgc-jena.mpg.de) in advance and describe what you intend to do and the material you need.
 Also, please contact Axel Steinhof (steinhof@bgc-jena.mpg.de) to inform him that you will use the extraction line located in the radiocarbon laboratory.